US STOCKS-Nasdaq, S&P 500 scale new peak as jobs recovery gains traction | Business

 - United States

+"Washington needs to get something done," said Michael Sheldon, chief investment officer of RDM Financial Group at Hightower.
+"If (Biden) can get a trillion dollar or somewhat above a trillion dollar deal, there's a decent chance that he may accept that in order to move forward and achieve some of his goals."

-A separate report from the Commerce Department on Thursday confirmed economic growth accelerated in the first quarter, thanks to the massive fiscal stimulus.
-Tesla Inc rose 3.8% after Chief Executive Officer Elon Musk said he would list SpaceX's space internet venture, Starlink, when its cash flow is reasonably predictable, adding that Tesla shareholders could get preference in investing.
+After the U.S. economy grew at a 6.4% annualized rate in the first quarter, thanks to the massive fiscal stimulus, all eyes are on the infrastructure deal that could steer the next leg of the recovery for the world's largest economy.
+Tesla Inc rose 5.8% after Chief Executive Officer Elon Musk said he would list SpaceX's space internet venture, Starlink, when its cash flow is reasonably predictable, adding that Tesla shareholders could get preference in investing.

-Mega-cap tech names such as Apple Inc, Microsoft Corp, Google-owner Alphabet Inc, Netflix Inc and Facebook Inc also gained between 0.5% and 0.8% and were among the biggest boosts to the S&P 500 and the Nasdaq.
-"That's more of a reflection of people's confidence of coming back into markets," said Robert Pavlik, senior portfolio manager at Dakota Wealth in New York.
+Mega-cap tech names such as Apple Inc, Microsoft Corp, Google-owner Alphabet Inc, Netflix Inc and Facebook Inc also gained between 0.2% and 0.9% and were among the biggest boosts to the S&P 500 and the Nasdaq.
+"Investors have realized that many of these stocks were not that highly priced in the case of very large cap technology companies," Sheldon said.

-Advancing issues outnumbered decliners by a 2-to-1 ratio on the NYSE and by a 2.1-to-1 ratio on the Nasdaq.
-The S&P 500 posted 30 new 52-week highs and one new low while the Nasdaq recorded 95 new highs and 11 new lows.
+Advancing issues outnumbered decliners by a 1.8-to-1 ratio on the NYSE and by a 1.9-to-1 ratio on the Nasdaq.
+The S&P 500 posted 31 new 52-week highs and one new low, while the Nasdaq recorded 129 new highs and 23 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)